ipo-exe/abm-cue/docs/guide.md

 ### The D parameter

 `D` is a parameter of Agents.
-It is the critical Hamming distance of trait orientation for Agent-Place interaction.
+It is the critical Hamming distance of trait for Agent-Place interaction.
 It is used to decide if Agent-Place interactions occur or not.
 It has the same units of traits.
 For instance, if `D = 10` this means that Agent-Place interactions only will occur when the absolute discrepancy between traits is less than 10.
 If `D` is higher than the maximum value of traits in the model, interactions will always happen.

 * When `D > max(Traits)`, Agents will _always_ interact with Places.
 * When `D = 0`, Agents will _never_ interact with Places.